-Polymer Medical Components: Making the Medical Industry Safer for Patients
+Polymer Medical Components: Making the Medical Industry Safer

-Fortunately for the engineers working on medical components, polymers combine the positive properties of glass and metal with unique properties that create better, safer components.
-Increased use of polymers in medical applications – along with the development of new polymers – make the medical industry safer for patients.
+Fortunately for the engineers working on medical components, polymers combine the favorable properties of glass and metal with unique properties that create better, safer components.
+As a result, increased use of polymers in medical applications – along with the development of new polymers – makes the medical industry safer for patients.

-Polymers are Safer Than Metal or Glass
+Polymer Medical Components are Safer Than Metal or Glass

 For their part, while metal components are durable, they also interfere with critical diagnostic tests- including MRIs CAT scans, x-rays, and fluoroscopy.
 Using polymers allows engineers to avoid the pitfalls of glass or metal while incorporating unique properties – light weights, antimicrobial properties, chemical resistance, and increased malleability – that result in comfortable, patient-safe medical tools and devices.

 Tecadur, COC, and COP Improve Patient Safety

 Medical professionals can easily sterilize tecadur components, and then perform a final visual confirm of the presence or absence of trapped air or liquids inside the components post-sterilization.
 The end result: a sterile, contaminant-free component that improves patient safety.

-COC and COP
+COC and COP Polymer Medical Components

-COC and COP components share Tecadur’s extreme optical clarity, and combine it with impressive durability and low moisture absorption rates, making COC and COP excellent choices for a variety of medical components.
+COC and COP medical components share Tecadur’s extreme optical clarity and combine it with impressive durability and low moisture absorption rates, making COC and COP excellent choices for a variety of medical components.
 O2 and humidity won’t penetrate COC or COP machined components, and the polymers’ extreme optical clarity allows medical professionals to visually confirm any changes to substances inside the component – ensuring patient’s only come in contact with safe, sterile components.

 Innovative use of polymers results in safer medical components.
-Controlled Fluidics remains on the forefront of polymer technology, and our engineers draw upon this foundational knowledge to ensure our clients benefit from the safety and reliability that comes from using the most advanced materials.
+Controlled Fluidics remains at the forefront of polymer technology.
+Our engineers draw upon this foundational knowledge to ensure our clients benefit from the safety and reliability that comes from using the most advanced materials.